|

 HCA of larger hyperspectral data sets when using the

-64-bit version of CytoSpec (Matlab toolbox)
+64-bit version of CytoSpec (Matlab toolbox).

-- 'Compression' - this memory option has been removed with version 2.00.01 (see
+- 'Compress' - removed with version 2.00.01 (see 64-bit version of

-64-bit version of CytoSpec for details).
+CytoSpec for details).

 |

-an integral part of the main window of CytoSpec.
+into the main window of CytoSpec.

-images were re-assembled by multivariate imaging methods (PCA ,
+re-assembled by multivariate imaging methods (PCA ,

 HCA , etc.).